Eco-Awareness – Use Of Natural Fabrics

-As the trend continues for people to either revisit their sewing skills or embark on new ventures and skills, hand and machine embroidery will be seen on luxury bedding as well as curtain fabrics.
+As the trend continues for people to either revisit their sewing skills or embark on new ventures and skills, hand and machine embroidery will be seen on luxury bedding as well as browsing through curtain fabric online.
 Those who do not have the skills or indeed the time to learn new skills will be pleased to know that there are plenty of curtain material online which will help to save time and effort even for those making their own soft furnishings and curtains.

 In the bedroom using 100% Egyptian cotton is ideal, despite many people's argument that they make laundry difficult, having crisp, clean bedding is most people's dream which goes hand in hand with their desire to use the best!

 You could always compromise and use cotton sheets to lay on and opt for luxury Julian Charles bedding to have the best of both worlds without having to spend a fortune!
 The great advantage of buying ready made is the ease and speed at which you can completely change the look of your bedroom.

 Combine this with Roman blinds which you have made yourself, albeit with the aid of a Roman blinds kit, and choosing 100% silk embroidered fabric and you will be part way, at least, in using natural materials within your home.

 Alternatively opt for wooden blinds which are made from sustainable sources to bring a touch of nature into your home and combine these with silk, taffeta or voile curtains to add a touch of chic refinement to your windows.